adamkurth/reborn_dev/doc/source/geometry.rst

 :math:`\hat{b}` is the incident beam vector that describes the nominal direction of the x-ray beam.

-:math:`\hat{e}_1` is the direction of the principle electric field vector, which would be the direction of the electric filed in the case of linearly polarized x-rays.
+:math:`\hat{e}_1` is the direction of the principle electric field vector, which would be the direction of the electric field in the case of linearly polarized x-rays.
 The second vector that is needed for unpolarized or elliptically polarized x-rays is always :math:`\hat{e}_2 = \hat{b}\times\hat{e}_1` .

 With the above vectors specified, we may now generate the quantities that will be useful when doing diffraction analysis